Campfires, Coleman stoves, grills and gas stoves…Does this sound like a fire safety officer’s nightmare?

 There are ways to cook safely in and around the RV.
 Here are five tips for whipping up delicious meals while staying safe.

-Whether we’re talking a gas or charcoal grill — they do NOT belong inside and should never be used in your RV.
+Whether we’re talking about gas or charcoal grills — they do NOT belong inside and should never be used in your RV.
 Open flames are a major risk.
 Keep grills away from your RV.
 The risk is not just with flames.
 Equally dangerous is the poisonous gases that grill give off.
 Carbon monoxide is odorless and colorless and lethal.
 You could be dead in minutes.
 These gases can quickly accumulate inside your RV or blow into it if the flames are nearby.